 Bible studies have been part of my education since early childhood.
 From Genesis to Revelation, I can help you to gain a general knowledge of the text or dig deeper with you.
 We can discuss specific people from the prophets like Elijah and Jeremiah, or pore over the Wisdom Literature, with writings from such men as Solomon, the wisest man who ever lived.
 Or we can dive into Paul's letters to the New Testament churches in Galatia, Ephesus, and Philippi, or simply read his story as he voyaged across the Roman Empire to share Christ crucified.
 If you want to study it, I may have insight, and if I don't, I will do my best to answer your questions with you by searching through Hebrew and Greek parallel texts and commentaries by those more learned than myself.

 I am able to tutor elementary students in math, science, language arts, history and social studies.
-I have had experience tutoring via Michigan State University's Read to Succeed program in Lansing area schools in addition to my work through WyzAnt and have spent over 400 hours in the classroom setting working with children of various ages and grade levels to enhance social and academic growth and promote success.
+I have had experience tutoring via Michigan State University's Read to Succeed program in Lansing area schools in addition to my work through WyzAnt, and have spent over 400 hours in the classroom setting working with children of various ages and grade levels to enhance social and academic growth and to promote success.

 One of the biggest problems students face in elementary mathematics is that they never conquer the basic principles of mathematics: the value of numbers, place value, and grouping.
 These concepts are absolutely crucial to the building of math knowledge, understanding, and skill.